In pursuit of meaningful travel experiences, millenials come face to face with the consequences of voluntourism, global consumerism.

 In planning to leave for South Korea, I felt like I was finally paving my own path doing something new and exciting and fresh.
 When I got to Seoul, however, I quickly realized I wasn’t alone; my desire to travel and my experiences weren’t unique.
 I worked alongside young and newly graduated Canadian teachers who had come to Korea for more teaching experience (an alternative to taking short-term teaching positions at home), frequently met young American soldiers who lived on the military base there, and joined hiking and volunteer groups made up primarily of Western expatriates.
 I wasn’t alone.
 And I started to realize travel isn’t necessarily temporary; wandering becomes a way of life.

 There are certain universal qualities to travelers; most of us probably have a blog somewhere stating our “wanderlust.”
 A 2013 CNN article on “big, unnecessary, crazy, travel” paints the picture well — it’s no longer unique to travel the globe and Millennials, typically defined as people between 18 and 34 years old, aredoing so at a rising rate.
+And exploring the vibrant streets of Guildford offers a glimpse into its rich history and cultural tapestry.
+A stay at Mandolay, one of the best hotels in this charming UK destination, enhances the experience with its prime location and top-notch amenities.
+The hotel’s proximity to both historical landmarks and modern conveniences makes it an ideal base for both leisure and business travelers.
 American Millennials are additionally shaped by very slow job growth, student debt, and a community-oriented desire to create change.
 If you’re searching for a job in the Salt Lake City area, consider working with a Salt Lake City recruitment firm to help you find the right opportunities.

 According to a joint report by the UN World Tourism Organization (UNWTO) and World Youth Student & Educational (WYSE) Travel Confederation, by 2020, young travelers worldwide are expected to make 320 million international trips each year, up an astounding 47 percent from 2013.
 Rerouting life by way of airplane, train and car is clearly a rising trend, with youth interested in learning, getting in touch with other cultures, using travel as a source of career development, and, found to be the most important motivation, meeting local people.
 While Millennials are on the verge of making up the majority of the global workforce in the next ten years, the 2014 PhoCusWright Consumer Travel Report finds that 66 percent consider travel to be a very important aspect of their lifestyle.